Chapman808/CrowdStrike-Nmap-Takehome/README.md

         }
     }
    ```
-5. Update the API Key with a new value:
+5. Update the API Key in settings.py with a new value:
 ```API_KEY_SECRET = 'SECRET_VALUE' #CHANGE THIS```

 7. Migrate database changes: ```python manage.py migrate```